Introduction to Experimental Enamelling Techniques for Jewellery: Weekend Course.

 Class Times: 10.00am – 5pm

-*If you are on a low wage, or in receipt of tax credits or other benefit you qualify for the Flux concessionary rate.
+*If you are a UK residents and on a low wage, or in receipt of tax credits or other benefit you qualify for the Flux concessionary rate.
 This is a discretionary discount which we personally subsidise.
 Please consider how much you need this discount before choosing the concessionary option.